Need help? We are available to speak to you 7 days a weekRead More

 2. ART fees

-The current application fee for the Tribunal excluding applications for review of bridging visas is $3374.
+The current application fee at the time of writing for the Tribunal excluding applications for review of bridging visas is $3496.
+This may be different depending on the type of application.
 This fee must be paid upfront before the deadline.
 Payment can be made using EFTPOS, debit/credit card or cheque.

 Visa appeal process